 Furthermore, in reaching an updated estimated per share NAV of the Company’s shares, the Board did not include a discount for debt that may include a prepayment obligation or a provision precluding assumption of the debt by a third party.
 In addition, costs that are likely to be incurred in connection with an appropriate exit strategy, whether that strategy involves a listing of the Company’s shares of common stock on a national securities exchange, a merger of the Company or a sale of the Company’s portfolio, were not included in the Board’s updated estimate of the per share NAV of the Company’s shares.

-The estimated value of the Company’s assets and liabilities is as of a specific date and such value is expected to fluctuate over time in response to future events, including but not limited to, changes to commercial real estate values, particularly healthcare-related real estate (including, but not limited to, changes to real estate values as a result of the ongoing COVID-19 pandemic and inflation), changes in market interest rates for real estate debt, changes in capitalization rates, rental and growth rates, changes in laws or regulations impacting the healthcare industry, demographic changes, returns on competing investments, changes in the amount of distributions on the Company’s common stock, repurchases of the Company’s common stock, the proceeds obtained for any common stock or other transactions, local and national economic factors and the factors specified in Part I, Item 1A, Risk Factors, of the Company’s most recent Annual Report on Form 10-K and in the Company’s other periodic reports as filed with the SEC.
+The estimated value of the Company’s assets and liabilities is as of a specific date and such value is expected to fluctuate over time in response to future events, including but not limited to, changes to commercial real estate values, particularly healthcare-related real estate (including, but not limited to, changes to real estate values as a result of the ongoing COVID-19 pandemic), changes in market interest rates for real estate debt, changes in capitalization rates, rental and growth rates, changes in laws or regulations impacting the healthcare industry, demographic changes, returns on competing investments, changes in the amount of distributions on the Company’s common stock, repurchases of the Company’s common stock, the proceeds obtained for any common stock or other transactions, local and national economic factors and the factors specified in Part I, Item 1A, Risk Factors, of the Company’s Annual Report on Form 10-K for the year ended December 31, 2020 and Part II, Item 1A, Risk Factors, of the Company’s Quarterly Report on Form 10-Q for the quarter ended September 30, 2021.
 There is no assurance that the methodologies used to establish the updated estimated per share NAV would be acceptable to FINRA or in compliance with Employee Retirement Income Security Act guidelines with respect to their reporting requirements.